THE STORY OF A LIFE SPENT IN THE SERVICE OF HUMANITY

 This report contained computer simulations that suggested that economic growth could not continue indefinitely because of resource depletion.
 Even then this report correctly identified the dangers that threaten human existence on this planet.

-Because I was studying automation at that time, their ideas fascinated me and caused me to ponder the essence of humanity and our future on Earth.
+Because he was studying automation at that time, their ideas fascinated him and caused him to ponder the essence of humanity and our future on Earth.

 That people let themselves be deluded by false religions and ideologies, and the education system was seriously flawed.
 Even three decades ago,

 Europe and especially Switzerland was amid a dark age and faced challenges that were not being addressed.
-All I could do to alleviate my conscious was to teach a variety of academic programs to enlighten my students.
-I came to the conclusion that all of humanity needed a reboot!
+All he could do to alleviate his conscience was to teach a variety of academic programs to enlighten his students.
+He came to the conclusion that all of humanity needed a reboot!

 PROFESSIONAL CAREER

-After completing this challenging training, my dedication paid off, and I earned a prestigious position, and collaborated with Dr. Urs Isenegger resulting in the publication of eight research papers on pedagogical topics.
+After completing this challenging training, his dedication paid off, and he earned a prestigious position and collaborated with Dr. Urs Isenegger resulting in the publication of eight research papers on pedagogical topics.
 These publications covered a range of subjects, including critical decision-making situations in the teaching profession.
 Performance Assessment and Selection in Elementary school, Home Education as a Field of Research, and the characteristics of the research field of home education and their significance for social-educational field research.
-I also published a survey as part of the Freiburg curriculum reform with professor Dr. Frei. and published 5 books for positive living.
+He also published a survey as part of the Freiburg curriculum reform with Professor Dr. Frei. and published 5 books for positive living.

-Although still completing my studies, from 1970-1986 I worked as a member, secretary, or president in various commissions on social issues and future research.
+Although still completing his studies, from 1970-1986 he worked as a member, secretary, or president in various commissions on social issues and future research.

-From 1971 till 1974 I worked on projects for school reform, educational research, parent education, curriculum innovation and teacher training.
+From 1971 to 1974 he worked on projects for school reform, educational research, parent education, curriculum innovation, and teacher training.
 As a member of the Department of Social Education / Home Education

-I taught as a lecturer in The University of Zurich from 1974-1979 Generally on home education, Philosophy of science, and research methods.
-I worked on the following scientific subject areas primarily from the perspective of empirical research theory development which included:
+He taught as a lecturer at The University of Zurich from 1974-1979 Generally on home education, Philosophy of science, and research methods.
+He worked on the following scientific subject areas primarily from the perspective of empirical research theory development which included:

-• Theories of home education, especially psychanalytic home education
+• Theories of home education, especially psychoanalytic home education

 • Deviance, neglect behavioural disorders, criminology.